lynbrookhs/lynbrook-app/docs/README.md

 # Admin Panel Instruction Manual

 Welcome to the Lynbrook App Admin Panel Instruction Manual!

 This document outlines some of the features of the app and how to use them.
 This document is meant to be viewed by club officers and advisors, ASB members, and staff, but if you're not one of those, that's fine too :)

+For a table of contents, feel free to press the list button on the top left.

 If you have any questions, please contact one (or both) of the following people: